Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Introduction

 \section{Introduction}

-The success of deep learning in recent times has largely been facilitated by the availability of huge labeled datasets \citep{deng2009imagenet}.
+The availability of huge labeled datasets \citep{deng2009imagenet} has played a key role in the success of deep learning in recent time.
 Given a sufficient amount of labeled (training) data, deep neural networks achieve superhuman prediction performance on unseen (test) data \citep{krizhevsky2012imagenet,graves2013speech}.
-However, machine learning is increasingly being applied to areas where it is extremely challenging to procure a large amount of labeled data.
-Examples of such novel applications include materials science \citep{zhang2018strategy}, poverty prediction \citep{jean2016combining}, and infrastructure assessment \citep{oshri2018infrastructure}.
-While accuracy of most machine learning models deteriorates when trained on small datasets, a key drawback of deep neural networks is the inability to provide appropriate uncertainty estimates on test data leading to confident but inaccurate predictions when trained on small data.
+However, machine learning is increasingly being applied to areas where it is challenging to procure large amounts of labeled data, e.g., materials science \citep{zhang2020leveraging}, poverty prediction \citep{jean2016combining}, and infrastructure assessment \citep{oshri2018infrastructure}.
+The accuracy of most machine learning models deteriorates when trained on small datasets.
+An additional drawback of deep neural networks is the inability to provide accurate uncertainty estimates leading to over-confident but incorrect predictions~\citep{bulusu2020anomalous} especially when trained on small data.

 Gaussian Processes (GPs) \citep{rasmussen2003gaussian} are non-parametric models that leverage correlation (similarity) between data points to give a probabilistic estimate of the target function values.
-Exploitation of similarity in a non-parametric fashion contributes to sample efficiency, while probabilistic estimation helps to quantify model uncertainty in unlabeled regions of the input space.
-However, traditional GP Kernels are usually too simplistic to adequately capture the similarity between high dimensional data points, or to model complex structures in the data.
-Due to this, GPs have enjoyed limited success in real-world prediction tasks.
-The success of deep neural networks in learning low dimensional representations of high dimensional data has led to works \citep{wilson2016deep,wilson2015kernel,al2016learning,jean2018semi} that use a neural network to map data to a low dimensional latent space and then build a GP for prediction on the \emph{latent space}.
-However owing to the huge data requirement of neural networks, these approaches are generally unable to learn an effective latent representation in the small-data regime in which GPs are typically applied.
+Exploiting similarity in a non-parametric fashion contributes to sample efficiency, while probabilistic estimation helps to quantify model uncertainty in unlabeled regions of the input space.
+However, owing to the curse of dimensionality, the number of points required to model the covariance using traditional GP kernels grows exponentially with data dimension \citep{tripathy2016gaussian} which reduces their efficacy in the \emph{small-data} regime for high-dimensional data.
+The success of deep neural networks in learning low dimensional representations of high dimensional data has led to works \citep{wilson2016deep} that use a neural network to map data to a low dimensional latent space and then build a GP for prediction on the \emph{latent space}.
+However, owing to the huge data requirement of neural networks, these approaches are also not as effective in learning latent representations in the \emph{small-data regime}.